ipozdeev/it-skills-for-research/introduction.md

 # introduction

-Most of research projects feature a similar set of constituent parts.
+Most of research project feature a similar set of integral parts.
 First, there is an idea.
 Then, there are soliloquies or discussions about it resulting in its development and fruition.
-There is data, there is statistics and code to transform the data into results: remarks, tables, figures.
-There is text and speech which you use to communicate your results to an audience.
-There is feedback and publication.
+There is data and code to transform the data into results: remarks, tables, figures.
+There is text which you use to communicate your results to an audience.
 With that being said, it is possible to write down a generic layout of a research project like this:
 ```
 /project
 - data/